aistairc/market-reporter/README.md

             and Takamura, Hiroya
             and Miyao, Yusuke},
   }
-  title = {Generating Market Comments Referring to External Resources}
-  booktitle = {Proceedings of the 11th International Conference on
+  title = {Generating Market Comments Referring to External Resources}, booktitle = {Proceedings of the 11th International Conference on
                Natural Language Generation},
   year = {2018},